UBER

 Working as an integrated team of researchers, designers, and strategists alongside Uber's client team, we engaged 4,443 riders across London, Cairo, Madrid, and Johannesburg over nine months.
 Ride-alongs, an online community, acquisition experiments with first-time riders, co-creative workshops, and a quantitative survey fed into a regression analysis that identified the moments disproportionately driving satisfaction and predicting repeat use.
 Those became the 11 Moments That Matter.

-My role was to lead the experience system design work, from how the research was framed and what it needed to produce, through to the designed system that would make it actionable.
+My role was to lead the experience system design throughout: from how the research was framed and what it needed to produce, to the designed system that made it actionable.
 The question I was answering was not what mattered to riders.
 It was how to make that knowledge usable at scale, across functions, within Uber's existing ways of working, without creating new process overhead.
 The design challenge was adoption, not just insight.

 We mapped what riders felt, not just what they did: each emotional moment became a design opportunity